tf4482/mp3_tag_folders/README.md

 # 🎵 MP3 Tag Folders

 A Python tool for automatically updating MP3 album tags based on folder names.

-## 📋 Description

-MP3 Tag Folders is a user-friendly command-line tool that scans MP3 files in directories and automatically updates their album tags based on the folder name.
 The tool works recursively through subdirectories and provides colorful output with emojis for better user experience.

 ## ✨ Features